microsoft/Azure-Analytics-and-AI-Engagement/midpCosmos/Readme-shell.md

 	![Enter Resource Group name.](media/cloud-shell-14.png)

-18. After the complete script has been executed, you get to see the message "--Execution Complete--", now **go to** the Azure Portal and **search** for "app service" and **click** on the simulator app.
+18. After the complete script has been executed, you get to see the message "--Execution Complete--", now **go to** the Azure Portal and **search** for "app service" and **click** on the simulator app by the name "app-realtime-kpi-midp-.....".

 	![Enter Resource Group name.](media/cloud-shell-16.png)

+19. **Click** on the browse button of the app service.

+	![Enter Resource Group name.](media/cloud-shell-17.png)

-19. **Click** on the browse button of the app service once, a new window will appear as shown in the below screenshot.
+20. A new window will appear as shown in the below screenshot.
 Wait for the page to load and **close** the tab.

-	![Enter Resource Group name.](media/cloud-shell-17.png)
 	![Enter Resource Group name.](media/cloud-shell-17.1.png)

 ### Task 5: Data Explorer Setup